 Dr. Vargas has written more than 70 feature articles in leading magazines dealing with pesticides, genetics, nutrition, vaccines, therapies, preservatives, arthritis, nutraceuticals, and poisoning.
 These articles have been reprinted nationally and internationally and have been translated into at least three languages.
 Dr. Vargas has a PhD in immunology from Oregon Health Sciences and a Masters of Science in Biochemistry from Washington State University.

 Susan Thorpe-Vargas Ph.D.

-published by Dr. Gary Stoner at Ohio State University, showed that components in the seeds and berry, but particularly ellagitannins, inhibited the initiation and romotion/progression stages of esophageal cancer.
+Recent work (2001), published by Dr. Gary Stoner at Ohio State University, showed that components in the seeds and berry, but particularly ellagitannins, inhibited the initiation and promotion/progression stages of esophageal cancer.
 This is an extremely important finding, considering the potential benefits.
 In addition, edible berries, including raspberries also inhibit angiogenesis.
-This is a term used to describe the development of blood vessels needed for tumor growth.
+This is a term used to describe the development of blood vessels needed for tumour growth.

 *This information is not intended to take place of medical advice.
 You are advised to consult your medical doctor or other qualified health care professional regarding treatment of your medical conditions.